snotskie/ttrpg/site/src/index.md

 **Epic Storytelling:** Up to once per session, when your pool of Blessing Dice has a total combined worth of at least $10$, you may tell a rousing story or give a rousing speech.
 Each other character who hears the story or speech gains a Blessing Die.

-**Epic Inventiry:** Up to once per session, when your pool of Blessing Dice has a total combined worth of at least $10$, you may declare boldly that you have exactly the item you need in the situation.
+**Epic Inventory:** Up to once per session, when your pool of Blessing Dice has a total combined worth of at least $10$, you may declare boldly that you have exactly the item you need in the situation.
 You may perform a Preparedness Check even if you are Unprepared, and you may perform this Check using any Basic Stat.

 **Epic Awkwardness:** Up to once per session, when your pool of Blessing Dice has a total combined worth of at least $10$, you may tell an cringy joke or perform an embarrassing dance.
 Each other character who hears the joke or witnesses the dance becomes Uncool.